amjcurtis/data-structures-and-algorithms/README.md

 18. [Challenge: Depth-First Graph Traversal](code-challenges/c-sharp/DepthFirstGraphTraversal)

-19. GOAL - Challenge: Determine Whether All Characters in String Are Unique
+19. GOAL - Challenge: Determine whether all characters in a string are unique

+20. GOAL - Challenge: Determine whether two values in a binary tree have an ancestry relationship

+21. GOAL - Challenge: Remove duplicated values from a linked list